Everything you need to know about the Hoi An Old Town Entrance Ticket

 Although the exterior is not quite as eccentric as other halls in town, once you step inside the Hainan Assembly Hall, you’ll be pleasantly surprised at the photogenic interior.

 The hall is traditional in its layout, featuring Chinese architectural elements such as a front hall, main hall, covered halls on the eastern and western sides, and an open-air courtyard.
-Each section is elaborately decorated, telling the tales 108 Hainanese traders who were mistakenly killed by pirates.
+Each section is elaborately decorated, telling the tales of 108 Hainanese traders who were mistakenly killed by pirates.

 We loved that it was not as busy as other halls in town, which makes it an essential stop as part of the Hoi An Old Town ticket.